LegendaryMediaTV/LMTV-Bootstrap/README.md

 ### `<ListGroup>`

-An extension of React Bootstrap’s [`<ListGroup>`](https://react-bootstrap.netlify.app/components/list-group/) that has a title, accepting arrays of URL strings and arrays of obects as items.
-If the item has a URL, then it is rendered as a `<Link>` component, otherwise it is rendered as our `<ListGroup.Item>` instead.
+An extension of [React Bootstrap’s `<ListGroup>`](https://react-bootstrap.netlify.app/components/list-group/) that has a title, accepting arrays of URL strings and arrays of obects as items.
+If the item has a URL, then it is rendered as our Gatsby-friendly `<Link>` component, otherwise it is rendered as our `<ListGroup.Item>` instead.

 ```JavaScript
 import ListGroup from '@legendarymediatv/bootstrap/ListGroup';